Love Browsing Library Shelves? Do It Virtually at SU Libraries

 Screenshot of Browse This Shelf feature with five book covers over photo of a bookshelf

-With Libraries buildings closed or on reduced hours, the opportunity for users to find materials serendipitously by browsing our physical shelves is more limited than usual, and this is still a favorite way for some users of the print collections to locate just the right material.
-While it may not replace all the pleasures of using the book stacks in our physical libraries, you can simulate the browsing experience virtually from the book’s online record in the Libraries Classic Catalog.
-Summon searches will also take you to this record for a library item too.
+The opportunity for users to find materials serendipitously by browsing our physical shelves is still a favorite way for some users of the print collections to locate just the right material.
+While it may not replace all the pleasures of using the book stacks in our physical libraries, you can simulate the browsing experience virtually from the book’s online record in Libraries Search.

 After browsing, users with a valid SU ID can request any print books they locate for pickup at Bird Library or delivery via UPS to residences in the U.S.